biolink/biolink-model/guidelines/understanding-the-model.md

 #### Edge Properties

-Edge properties are slots that an association class (à la edges) can have.
+Edge properties are slots that an association class (i.e., an edge) can have.

 The root of all edge properties is `association slot` slot.

-In OWL sense, edge properties are similar to `owl:DataTypeProperty`.
+In an OWL sense, edge properties are similar to `owl:DataTypeProperty`.

-For example, `subject`, `predicate`, and `object` are children of `association_slot` slot and they are assigned to association class `association`.
+For example, `subject`, `predicate`, and `object` are children of the `association_slot` slot and they are assigned to association class `association`.
 So all instances of this class can have `subject`, `predicate`, and `object` as its properties that further describes the instance.

 > **Note:** In many cases you may see edge properties without the `biolink` prefix.
 This is normal since we can assume that if there is a biolink typed edge in a graph with `subject`, `predicate`, and `object` as its properties then they correspond to `biolink:subject`, `biolink:predicate`, and `biolink:object`, respectively.
 But to be sure of the semantics it is advised to use the full CURIE to represent property names in your graph.